Root, seeds, leaf.

 Chemical analysis of Caesalpinia bonduc plant has revealed that this plant contains an isoflavonoid called bonducellin in addition to a number of cassane diterpenes, counting bonducellpins, bondenolide, caesalpins, caesaldekarin A and caesalpinin B. On the other hand the chemical compounds isolated from the roots of the herb include caesalpin F and caesaldekarin C. The seeds of Caesalpinia bonduc enclose a number of chemical compounds; most important among them are ?-caesalpin and bonducellin, both of which have been proven to possess anti-plasmodial activities.
 In addition, it has been found that bondenolide as well as many other extracts from these seeds possess anti-bacterial and anti-fungal activities.
 Moreover, bonduc seeds also enclose approximately 20 percent of oil, which is particularly high in linoleic acid, comprising nearly 68 percent of the oil.
 This particular oil possesses vesicant qualities.

 Despite its several health benefits, Caesalpinia bonduc should be used with caution for using this herb in large doses may prove to be toxic.

+Harvesting of Caesalpinia bonduc mature pods is done manually.
+These pods can be collected directly from the plants when the over mature pods drop on the ground.
+Alternatively, you can also harvest the pods when you need them for use.
 Seeds of this herb can be taken out from the pods and just dried out in the sun and stored for use when you need them.
 Aside from the seeds, you can use other parts of the plant, but they need to be collected and used fresh.